 This apron is one of our most popular ever.
 The free downloadable pattern allows you to cut the main front and back of the apron as single pieces.
-We love the vintage style of the sweetheart neckline and mini-sweet pockets.
+We love the retro style of the sweetheart neckline and mini-sweet pockets.

 The clink of ice swirling in glasses, card tables in the living room, cut crystal bowls of white mints with green centers, ashtrays… yes, there were lots of…